 - Giving the bus priority at traffic signals so it spends less time stopped at red lights;

-- Providing real-time information to riders so they know when the next bus is coming to allow them to manage their time better;
+- Providing real-time information to riders so they know when the next bus is coming;

 - Building high-quality and well-lit bus stations to improve safety and comfort; and